-A deck at home is a lifestyle improvement the whole family enjoys.
+Adding a new deck to your home is a lifestyle improvement the whole family enjoys.
 Whether you’re designing a small deck for a small space, or an outdoor living space large enough for the biggest family gathering, ask yourself some questions to get even more enjoyment from your new space.

 1. How will your new deck be used?